Optimization of coarse-grained models: matching probability density in conformational space: INTRODUCTION

-where $k_{B}$ is the Boltzmann's constant and $T$ is temperature, $\beta=1/k_{B} T$. $V(q)$ is the potential energy surface of the AA system, $\delta()$ is the Dirac-$\delta$ function.
-Thus the distance between the CG model and AA system could be defined as $D_{fe}=\langle [\Delta U(x)]^{2} \rangle_{\rho}$, where $\Delta U(x) \equiv U(x;u_{\gamma}) - F(x)$ and $\rho(x)$ is an optional probability density.
-By calculating values of the free energy $F(x)$ at many sampled CG conformations, $\{x^{i}\}, i=1, \cdots, M$, based on a jump-in-sample algorithm~\cite{ZhouJZR2008}, we estimated the distance as $D_{fe} = \frac{1}{M} \sum_{i} [\Delta U(x^{i})]^{2}$ and optimized effective CG force field of tetrahedral molecular liquids~\cite{ZhouJZR2008}.
-The free-energy matching method is expected to better take into account the overall characteristic of the AA system in comparison with the traditional CG methods~\cite{ZhouJZR2008}, however more computational costs are usually required in the free-energy matching method than the latter.
-Recently, by matching the total AA force on CG sites, a new CG method, force matching method~\cite{Ercolessi1994,Izvekov2004}, has been presented and widely tested in various of systems (see \cite{Noid2008} and references therein).
-The force matching method closely related to an improved variant of the free-energy matching CG method.
-Replacing to the very time-consuming calculation of $\{F(x^{i})\}$, we may calculate the gradients of free energies, $\frac{\partial F}{\partial x}|_{x=x^{i}}$, for example, based on the blue-moon ensemble simulations~\cite{CiccottiKV2002}, and define the distance between CG and AA models as $D_{feg} = \frac{1}{M} \sum_{i} |\frac{\partial}{\partial x} \Delta U(x^{i})|^{2}$ to optimize CG force field.
-While the CG mapping function $x=x(q)$ is linear, in principle, the force matching method can give the same results of the CG method by matching the gradients of free energy.
-The force matching CG method (or the more general free-energy-gradient matching method) significantly decreases the required computational costs in comparison with the free-energy matching method, but similarly keeps the accuracy of the latter.
+where $k_{B}$ is the Boltzmann's constant and $T$ is temperature, $\beta=1/k_{B} T$, $V(q)$ is the potential energy surface of the AA system, and $\delta()$ is the Dirac-$\delta$ function.
+Thus the distance between the CG model and AA system could be defined as $D_{fe}=\langle [\Delta U(x)]^{2} \rangle_{P(x)}$, where $\Delta U(x) \equiv U(x;u_{\gamma}) - A(x)$, and $U(x;u_{\gamma})$ is the effective CG potential, $P(x)$ is an optional probability density, such as the equilibrium distribution of AA system ($P_{aa}(x) \propto e^{-\beta A(x)}$), or that of CG model ($P_{cg}(x) \propto e^{-\beta U(x;u_{\gamma})}$), or other related distribution.
+By calculating values of the free energy $A(x)$ at many sampled CG conformations, such as $\{x^{i}\}, i=1, \cdots, M$, based on a jump-in-sample algorithm~\cite{ZhouJZR2008}, the distance was estimated as $D_{fe} = \frac{1}{M} \sum_{i} [\Delta U(x^{i})]^{2}$, then an effective CG force field of tetrahedral molecular liquids was optimized~\cite{ZhouJZR2008}.
+The free-energy matching method is expected to better take into account the overall characteristics of the AA system in comparison with the traditional CG methods~\cite{ZhouJZR2008}, however more computational costs are usually required in the free-energy matching method than the latter.
+Replacing to the very time-consuming calculation of $\{A(x^{i})\}$, it is possible to calculate the gradients of free energies, $\frac{\partial A}{\partial x}|_{x=x^{i}}$, for example based on the blue-moon ensemble simulations~\cite{CiccottiKV2002}, to define the distance between CG and AA models, $D_{feg} = \frac{1}{M} \sum_{i} |\frac{\partial}{\partial x} \Delta U(x^{i})|^{2}$, and to optimize CG force field with less computational cost.
+By matching the total AA force on CG sites, Voth's group presented a CG method, MSCG~\cite{Ercolessi1994,Izvekov2004}, to form CG molecular models from AA models in various of systems by using linear CG mapping function $x=x(q)$ (see \cite{Noid2008} and references therein).
+For the linear mapping function, the gradients of free energy matching are actually same as the force matching method.